How to keep your online accounts safe

 6. Understand your computing environment and consider whether you need help

 If you have a complex computing environment, a comprehensive cyber-risk assessment may be an appropriate step in protecting your personal information.
-Individuals with complicated online footprints may consider contracting with a professional to implement and administer the recommended systems (e.g., intrusion prevention and detection, firewalls).
+Individuals with complicated online footprints may want to consider implementing additional systems (e.g., intrusion prevention and detection, firewalls).

-Because cyberthreats evolve almost as fast as technology itself, consider retaining the firm to provide ongoing system surveillance, support, and maintenance.
-These services include everything from monitoring your home Internet traffic and blocking outside threats, to educating family members about smart social media practices, safe web surfing and e-commerce protocols.
+Because cyber threats evolve almost as fast as technology itself, consider retaining a firm to provide ongoing system surveillance, support, and maintenance.
+These services include everything from monitoring your home internet traffic and blocking outside threats, to educating family members about smart social media practices, safe web surfing and e-commerce protocols.

 A good risk assessment will be specific to each person and should consider questions like:

 - How many computers, mobile devices, tablets, TVs, home security systems, and appliances are connected to your home Wi-Fi network?

 - Are they shared across personal and home office use?